 Although the Irish Terrier when in contact with other dogs, is capable of retaining his independence, when in contact with people, he is especially loyal, of good nature and attached to his family.

-Although a terrier can be fearless when circumstances require it, he is easy to train and is actually quite a gentle companion.
+Although a terrier can be fearless when circumstances require it, he is easy to train and is quite a gentle companion.

 All of this justifies its early description “the guardian of the poor, the friend of the farmer and the favorite of the Lord.”

-His restless temperament has become somewhat calmer and today he is a terrier adapted for the life in the city.
+His restless temperament has become somewhat calmer and today he is a terrier adapted for life in the city.